sirigadipudi/sirigadipudi/projects.md

 3. Denoising Diffusion Model architecure with Markov Additive Noise Process.
 This work is the state-of-the-art implementation of denoising model in PyTorch.
 Our work has generated hyper-realisitic fake images of animals and human faces.
 The results can be found [here](https://github.com/aiskunks/AI_Research/tree/main/diffusion-model-best-practices)

+4. Deep Reinforcement Learning with Double Deep-Q Networks for function approximation to learn Atari Games (Space Invaders).
+This work uses openAI gym library for game environment and keras for deep architectures.
+The code repository can be found [here](https://github.com/RohitGandikota/Deep-Reinforcement-Learning-with-Double-Q-Networks-on-Atari-Games)

 ### AI for Health (Research Scientist)
 1. Prediction of efficacy and Overall survivability of drugs using state-of-the-art data interpretation models.
 This work is being carried out remotely for Northeastern Seattle Campus.

+### Course Projects
+Coming Soon ....

 # Research at Indian Space Research Organization
 As a scientist at National Remote Sensing Center, ISRO, my primary research interest includes deep learning, image processing, data analysis, and natural language processing.